AlexBaranosky/EmailClojMatic/README.md

     2010 10 14 "something on a specific date" notify 2 days in advance

     Every day "walk the dog"

+    Every 4th day "do something else!" notify 1 day in advance

 It will only remind you, generally, once per day, so you don't have to worry about it spamming you with emails.